 You got into medicine because you wanted to help people.
 When you went into private practice, you found that there was a lot of administrative hoops to jump through.
 We’re not just talking about accounting and inventory.
 Your patients are looking to you to be communicative, compassionate, and friendly.

 Let’s look at it from a different angle.
 When you go to your mechanic to get your car fixed, you want to be treated like more than just a brake job in bay 2.
 You want to have the situation explained to you in a kind, authoritative manner.
 This generates positive feelings in the middle of a bad situation.

-Taking the time to speak with your patients can go a long way in improving the patient experience.
+Taking the time to speak with your patients can go a long way to improve your patient experience.
 It’s not what you say, it’s how you say it.